There is still a long way to go but Albania and the Republic of North Macedonia were this week given a major boost in their bids to join the EU.

-For the FYR Macedonia (or FYROM) in particular, the road to Brussels has already been a difficult one riddled with hold-ups.
+For North Macedonia in particular, the road to Brussels has already been a difficult one riddled with hold-ups.

 It applied in 2004 and experts say if everything had gone to plan it would have joined alongside Croatia five years ago.